Magical Mandrake Root History, Folklore and Uses

 The mandrake root is still thought of as magical in modern times.
 This is because of the resurgence of the “Old Ways”, if you will, in the form of neo-paganism and witchcraft.
 Pagans and witches the world over seek their own mandrake root as an amulet, familiar spirit, to use in flying ointments, or to simply have as a collectible because of the plant’s rich history.

-Mandrake Root’s Magical Properties
+Mandrake Root’s Magical Properties and Uses

 In Cunningham’s Encyclopedia of Magical Herbs, the mandrake’s magical properties include: love, fertility, protection, money and health.
 It’s related to the fire element with a masculine energy, and is also associated with the deities Hecate and Hathor.
 Cunningham warns against the consumption of mandrake, due to its lethal toxins.
 He also states you can place a mandrake under your pillow for dream magic, as well as use it in a windowsill as a protective charm.